 Over the next 10 years, the number of charging stations in the U.S. could explode as more drivers jump on board the electric vehicle movement, whether they’re riding on two wheels or four.

-A recent report from Navigant Research predicts that the growing interest in electric cars and motorcycles is going to drive demand for fast-charging stations that are more readily available to consumers.
+A recent report from Navigant Research predicts that the growing interest in electric cars is going to drive demand for fast-charging stations that are more readily available to consumers.

 With the addition of a few hundred charging stations placed strategically throughout the U.S., says Navigant research analyst Lisa Jerram, the needs of the electric driving public could be fully met.